prahul25/music_courseapp/README.md

    npm run dev
    ```
 4. **Open Your Browser:**
-Go to http://localhost:3000 to start exploring MusicLearn!
+Go to http://localhost:3000 to start exploring Music Mastery!

 ## 🤝 **Contributing**
-We’d love your help to make MusicLearn even better!
+We’d love your help to make Music Mastery even better!
 To contribute:

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature-branch).